Overview

 Visiting Dunmanus Castle

-- Access – The ground‑level entrance and lower chambers are reachable on foot.
-The upper floors are unsafe and therefore closed to the public.
-The site is not wheelchair‑accessible due to uneven stone steps.
+- Grounds: The ground floor and lower chambers are accessible on foot.
+The upper floors are unsafe and closed.
+The site is not wheelchair-friendly due to uneven stone steps and coastal terrain.

-- Photography – Early morning light (around sunrise) illuminates the western façade, while late afternoon gives dramatic shadows on the eastern side.
-The castle’s position makes it a favourite spot for landscape photographers.
+- Photography: Early morning light casts a warm glow on the western façade, while late afternoon creates long, dramatic shadows across the eastern side.
+The castle’s isolated position makes it a favourite subject for landscape photographers.

 Key facts at a glance